-How to start a Santa Sack Tradition and teach your little ones about the value of thinking of others and giving back.
+Looking for a way to make the holidays more meaningful for your children?
+Learn how to start a Santa Sack tradition and teach your little ones about the value of thinking of others and giving back!

 The holidays are such an amazing time for starting new traditions.
 Having two little ones makes this holiday season even more special for our family, and this year I’m so excited to start the Santa Sack tradition with them!